-- The page quote is from a Saturday Night Live sketch mocking former Governor Rod Blagojevich of Illinois, which has had a reputation of being one of the most corrupt states in the US and is widely stereotyped as having a Mob-controlled government (past ties to Al Capone probably don't help the reputation either).
+- The former page quote was from a Saturday Night Live sketch mocking former Governor Rod Blagojevich of Illinois, which has had a reputation of being one of the most corrupt states in the US and is widely stereotyped as having a Mob-controlled government (past ties to Al Capone probably don't help the reputation either).
 In the sketch, he gets Hauled Before A Senate Subcommittee to answer questions about an attempt to auction off Barack Obama's former Senate seat.
 At the witness table, he points out that the wiring in old buildings like the Capitol is prone to catching fire and offers to hire a couple guys to keep an eye on the place.note

 - Scorpius from Farscape pulls a rather aggressive version of this trope by forcibly showing John a hologram of Earth and threatening to send a fleet to destroy it if he doesn't start co-operating.
 Despite this, even after John foils his plans, Scorpius gets a rather sympathetic scene where he points out that petty revenge against John is pointless if the revenge he really wanted was out of his grasp.

 - The protection version is sent up in Monty Python's Flying Circus, when Dino and Luigi Vercotti try this with an Army base.

 Luigi: How many men you got here, colonel?